-GSEM534, 539, 610, 510, and 541.
+GSEM510, 530, 534, 539, and 541.

 Students lacking an undergraduate course in the Life and Ministry of Ellen G. White must also take GSEM532 prior to taking GSEM534.
+Students who do not pass or opt not to take the Bible Knowledge Entrance Test must take GSEM525 during their first semester in the MDiv program.